-On December 7, 2020, the Village entered into an asset purchase agreement with Aqua Illinois, Inc. (Aqua) for the sale of the Village's wastewater treatment system for a price of \$32.1 million.
-As part of the agreement, the Village will retain approximately 255 feet of sewer line between the portion of the wastewater system to be sold and the system's connection to the Kankakee River Metropolitan Agency (KRMA), thereby allowing the Village to remain a member of KRMA (see Note 15).
+On December 7, 2020, the Village entered into a tentative asset purchase agreement with Aqua Illinois, Inc. (Aqua) for the sale of the Village's wastewater treatment system for a price of \$32.1 million.
+As part of the agreement, the Village retained approximately 255 feet of sewer line between the portion of the wastewater system that was sold and the system's connection to the Kankakee River Metropolitan Agency (KRMA), thereby allowing the Village to remain a member of KRMA (see Note 15).
 The Village simultaneously entered into a water pollution control treatment agreement for Aqua to provide wastewater treatment services to the Village.
-The asset purchase agreement must be approved by the Illinois Commerce Commission before the agreement may be finalized.
-The Village expects the approval process to take approximately six to eight months.
+Before this agreement could become effective, it was required to be filed with the Illinois Commerce Commission for approval.
+The asset purchase agreement became effective on August 31, 2021.